 The solution: Panchakarma

-The traditional detoxification treatments of Ayurveda (Panchakarma) have been shown to be uniquely effective in ridding the body of these fat-soluble toxins.
+The traditional purification treatments of Ayurveda (Panchakarma) have been shown to be uniquely effective in ridding the body of these fat-soluble toxins.
 These treatments utilize non-toxic oils to loosen and remove lipid-soluble toxicants from their deposited sites in the body, allowing for their excretion.

-No other detox treatment has been demonstrated to reduce these by significant amounts.
+No other purification treatment has been demonstrated to reduce these by significant amounts.
 Published research has shown a 50% reduction with just a 5-day treatment.
 This is impressive considering it takes 2.5 – 15 years for these toxins to make their way out of the body naturally.

 Common Fat-Soluble Environmental Chemicals